Zamira Abman

 Curriculum vitae

-Dr. Abman offers a broad array of interdisciplinary courses, including Soviet/Russian history, Gender and Islam, Muslims in Europe, Women in Muslim Societies, Modern Middle East History, World History for Teachers, Capstone courses for seniors, World history, and Western Civilization.
+Dr. Abman offers a broad array of interdisciplinary courses, including Soviet/Russian history, World History for Teachers, Capstone courses for seniors, World history, and Western Civilization.
 Before earning her Ph.D. in History from the University of California, Santa Barbara, Dr. Abman completed a B.A. in American Studies and International and Comparative Politics at the American University of Central Asia in Kyrgyzstan.
 She later pursued a Master’s degree in International Peace Studies and Conflict Resolution at the Kroc Institute, University of Notre Dame.
 Her professional background includes extensive work with international NGOs such as the Carter Center and Counterpart International, where she contributed to development and peacebuilding initiatives in Washington, D.C., Atlanta, Georgia, West Africa, and her native Central Asia.

 Books

-Coerced Liberation: Muslim Women in Soviet Tajikistan, University of Toronto Press (May 2024)
+Coerced Liberation: Muslim Women in Soviet Tajikistan.
+Toronto: University of Toronto Press, 2024.

-“Women and Islam: Analysis of the Soviet atheist propaganda, 1953-1982,” Women and Gender in Twentieth Century Russia and the Soviet Union, Palgrave Handbook (2017)
+“Women and Islam: Analysis of the Soviet Atheist Propaganda, 1953-1982.”
+In Women and Gender in Twentieth Century Russia and the Soviet Union, edited by Melanie Ilic, pp. 299-314.
+New York: Palgrave Handbook, 2017.